-Before the soot had even settled in Odessa’s burned-out Trade Unions Building the building was reopened to the public.
+Before the soot had even settled in Kyiv’s burned-out Trade Unions Building the building was reopened to the public.

 At least 40 people, mostly pro-Russian demonstrators, died in a fire inside the prominent building in May 2014.
 Horrified visitors tramp up and down the blackened stairs and through the scorched halls, hoping for credible answers that were promised by an investigation, even as those answers seem to disappear in the smoke.